 This program is a supplement to the pre-doctoral curriculum, but is not a required component of that sequence.

-Graduates of the General Practice Residency Program will be prepared to:
+Graduates of the program will be prepared to:

 - Serve as the dentist of first contact for the patient and provide a means of entry into the oral health care system.

 - Evaluate a patient’s total oral health needs, provide professional general dental care, and refer the patient, when indicated, to appropriate specialists while preserving continuity of care.

 - Develop responsibility for a patient’s comprehensive and continuous oral health care, and when needed, act as the coordinator of the patient’s total health care.

 - Offer a broad range of dental services, which can meet the needs of a diverse spectrum of patients, including the elderly, the cognitively and physically impaired, and the medically compromised.

 - Meet the dental needs of underserved areas, which suffer from limited access to specialty services.

 - Develop greater proficiency through didactic and clinical training in restorative dentistry; implants; fixed prosthodontics; removable prosthodontics; periodontics; endodontics (pulpal therapy); oral surgery; pediatric dentistry; oral medicine; pathology and radiology; oral diagnosis and treatment planning; preventive dentistry; geriatric dentistry; special care dentistry; pain control; laboratory skills; asepsis; infection and hazard control; physical evaluation; practice management; obtaining informed consent; and medical and dental emergencies.